 Can you honestly remember the name of your carpet cleaner from two years ago?
 Most likely not, and that’s the point!
-We are more likely to do business with those we interact with the most.
+We like to do business with those we interact with the most.
 This is why social media and email have been so important in engaging with customers.
 They allow customers to remember you and your story and to connect with you.

-However, there are better ways to keep in touch with customers and more personal ways of reaching out.
+However, there are better ways to keep in touch and reconnect with past customers and more personal ways of reaching out.
 The most personal and effective of them all?
 Texting.
 There is no better way to connect with your customers than through a text.

 Staying top of mind has its challenges.
 You might worry about reaching out too much or coming across as spam.
-You might not know what to say or if customers will even remember who you are.
-Here are two strategies to reach out to past customers via text:
+Or you might not know what to say or if customers will even remember who you are.
+Here are two strategies to use to reconnect with past customers via text.

 Reaching out when you have never used texting before

-When you sign-up for Skipio, one of the things you get is a brand-new local 10-digit phone number.
+When you sign up for Skipio, you get a brand-new, local 10-digit phone number.
 This is the number where all your messages are sent and received.

 Because it’s a new number, they won’t recognize it as you.
 That’s why you need an introduction.
 The introduction message serves as a great way to reach out to past customers because it’s warm, friendly, helpful, and doesn’t ask them to purchase a product.